-The above shows the expanded view of the Panel Inputs.
-In this case, this panel has 4 programmable inputs available for editing.
+Expanded view of the Panel Inputs.
+In this case, this

+panel has 4 programmable inputs available for editing.

 Selecting one of these inputs will update the Details Pane with the respective input's information, while double-clicking on the input will open its editing dialog box.